go-between/musicbox-api/README.md

 Users belong to one or more teams, which have several rooms.
 Users also have some sweet music already in their library.
 Check out [`db/seeds.rb`](db/seeds.rb) for the specifics!

+## Deployment

+### Push Code Places

+We deploy as containerized services to ECS via Fargate.
+At least I think I have all of those AWS words correct.
+In order for YOU to deploy, you must:

+1. Have access to our Elastic Container Repository.
+This means you'll need a user in our AWS account with some permissions.
+Check with Truman because it's still a manual process.
+2. Have Docker running locally
+3. Execute `bin/build-push.sh`.
+This will build a docker image and push it to ECR with the **latest** tag.
+We use the tag when new ECS tasks go fetch the code that they're going to run, so we'll need to figure out how to coordinate this tag with our [Terraform Project](https://github.com/go-between/musicbox-terraform).
+For right now, tasks always pull the (literal) **latest** tag, so be careful!
+4. Go over to the [Terraform Project](https://github.com/go-between/musicbox-terraform) and, like, make sure it's all set up.
+Maybe there will be a README when you go there!
+Follow whatever instructions we have for executing the deployment.

+### Migrations

+We run migrations as one-off ECS tasks.
+They also currently pull their application from the **latest** docker tag in ECR, which means we technically have to deploy code before we can run migrations, which is not so great.
+Maybe we'll fix that!
+We have two database tasks that are parameterized by environment variables.

+#### Staging
+- Database Creation: `bin/db-create.sh` (probably we don't have to do this one too often)
+  - AWS_ECS_CLUSTER: `musicbox-cluster-staging`
+  - AWS_TASK_DEFINITION: `musicbox-app-task-staging-db-create`
+  - AWS_PRIVATE_SUBNETS: The IDs of the private subnets in the VPC that you're deploying into, e.g., `subnet-xxxxxxxxxxxxxxxxx,subnet-yyyyyyyyyyyyyyyyy`
+  - AWS_SECURITY_GROUPS: The IDs of the ECR and ECS Tasks security groups, e.g., `sg-xxxxxxxxxxxxxxxxx,sg-yyyyyyyyyyyyyyyyy`
+  - EX: `AWS_TASK_DEFINITION=musicbox-app-task-staging-db-create AWS_ECS_CLUSTER=musicbox-cluster-staging AWS_PRIVATE_SUBNETS=subnet-xxxxxxxxxxxxxxxxx,subnet-yyyyyyyyyyyyyyyyy AWS_SECURITY_GROUPS=sg-xxxxxxxxxxxxxxxxx,sg-yyyyyyyyyyyyyyyyy bin/db-create.sh`
+  - Yowzo!

+- Database Migrations: `bin/db-migrate.sh` (remember that this task uses the **latest** tag by default so we'll have to figure out how to get around that!)
+  - AWS_ECS_CLUSTER: `musicbox-cluster-staging`
+  - AWS_TASK_DEFINITION: `musicbox-app-task-staging-db-migrate`
+  - AWS_PRIVATE_SUBNETS: The IDs of the private subnets in the VPC that you're deploying into, e.g., `subnet-xxxxxxxxxxxxxxxxx,subnet-yyyyyyyyyyyyyyyyy`
+  - AWS_SECURITY_GROUPS: The IDs of the ECR and ECS Tasks security groups, e.g., `sg-xxxxxxxxxxxxxxxxx,sg-yyyyyyyyyyyyyyyyy`
+  - EX: `AWS_TASK_DEFINITION=musicbox-app-task-staging-db-migrate AWS_ECS_CLUSTER=musicbox-cluster-staging AWS_PRIVATE_SUBNETS=subnet-xxxxxxxxxxxxxxxxx,subnet-yyyyyyyyyyyyyyyyy AWS_SECURITY_GROUPS=sg-xxxxxxxxxxxxxxxxx,sg-yyyyyyyyyyyyyyyyy bin/db-migrate.sh`
+  - Yowzo!

+## Operationaling